ktorio/ktor-klip/proposals/0004-open-api.md

 2. [Smiley4](https://github.com/SMILEY4/ktor-openapi-tools)
 3. [Tegral](https://github.com/utybo/tegral)

-These are good solutions, but they are not officially supported by Jetbrains and are reportedly quite intrusive and/or verbose in their approach to the API.
+These are all great solutions for runtime model generation, and will likely provide inspiration for future work on a more robust routing API; however, developers have voiced a desire for a less intrusive/verbose way to generate OpenAPI docs from their existing Ktor routes without the need for code changes.

 ## 3. InspeKtor Gradle Plugin

 [InspeKtor](https://github.com/tabilzad/inspektor) is a Gradle plugin that can be used to generate OpenAPI specifications from Ktor application code.
 It relies on embedding extra information with annotations next to your routes or type-safe resources.

 # Design Overview
 [design-overview]: #design-overview